 Step 1: Key Generation on Your Device

 When you first set up Hello Diary, your device generates a unique encryption key.
 This happens entirely on your phone, tablet, or computer.
-The key is created using random number generation and cryptographic algorithms.
+The key is created using random number generation.
 This key never leaves your device.

 Step 2: Local Encryption Before Upload